ufoss-org/ufoss-website/docs/kotysa/table-mapping.md

 In Kotysa, identity is part of the table mapping.
 Declare auto-generated `Int` and `Long` columns as `identity`

 ::: warning
-partial support for Oracle and MSSQL only for now
+Only available for Oracle and MSSQL for now
 :::

 ```kotlin